 § Inspect For Damage Or Corrosion Regularly

 Inspect regularly to identify damage or corrosion.
-Scratches, chips, or dents in the coating can expose the steel.
-This leads to rust and deterioration.
+Scratches, chips, or dents in the coating can expose the steel, and lead to rust and deterioration.
 Address damage promptly to prevent further corrosion.

 § Touch Up The Coating When Needed